What Color Is June: Pearl, Alexandrite, Rose & Honeysuckle

 What color represents June?

-June is represented by the classic white of Pearl and the color-changing hues (green in daylight to red in incandescent light) of Alexandrite.
+June is represented by several colors: the classic white of Pearl, the color-changing hues of Alexandrite (green in daylight to red in incandescent light), and the colors of its birth flowers - pink and red from Rose, and yellow and white from Honeysuckle.

 What is the color of the year June?